sama1mansn/greenfield-docs/docs/tutorials/app/file-management/batch-upload.md

 In this approach, your primary account only needs to send a transaction to Greenfield to grant permissions to the temporary account.
 For each object to be uploaded, the temporary account will be used to broadcast the transaction to the Greenfield Chain.
 There is no further interaction required from the primary account.
 Please note, the temporary account does not need to be deposited.

+### Bundle Service
+Storing small files in Greenfield is inefficient due to the metadata stored on the blockchain being larger than the files themselves.
+This leads to higher costs for users.
+Additionally, Greenfield Blockchain has a capacity limit for processing files simultaneously.

+To address this issue, we have proposed [BEP-323: Bundle Format For Greenfield](https://github.com/bnb-chain/BEPs/pull/323).
+This repository contains the Golang version of the bundle format, which guides users on aggregating objects into a bundle and parsing a bundled object into separate objects.

 ## Temporary Account Showcase